-For the first meeting, the researcher was explained about simple present tense b.
-The Second meeting sentences.
+Second, the researcher gave a topic (Habitual Done) and prepared make some sentences.
 After prepared one topic and some sentences, the researcher read a sentence for two times.
 The first time, the researcher read the sentences at the normal speed.
 The second times, the researcher read again and the students take note key words.